netdigger/learn/cmake/README.md

 1. How to call shell commands in CMake project?
 2. How to create source code in CMake?
-3. How to compile source code to a static library with -fPIC
+3. How to compile source code to a static library with -fPIC?
+4. How to set the output directories of targe?

 ## Not solved problems